ldtteam/MinecoloniesWiki/source/buildings/lumberjack.md

   </div>
   <div class="col-sm-12 col-md">
     <ul>
-      <li><strong>Replant:</strong> Where you can select if you want the lumberjack to replant trees that are chopped down.
-They will only do this if they have the enough saplings.</li><br>
+      <li><strong>Replant:</strong> Where you can select if you want the Lumberjack to replant trees that are chopped down.
+They will only do this if they have enough saplings.</li><br>
       <li><strong>Restriction:</strong> This lets you turn on or off if you want the Lumberjack to be restricted to a certain area when chopping trees.
 To choose the area, use the Give Tool button.</li><br>
-      <li><strong>Give Tool:</strong>This will give you a define area tool so you can select a specific area for the lumberjack to work.</li>
+      <li><strong>Give Tool:</strong>This will give you a define area tool so you can select a specific area for the Lumberjack to work.</li>
     </ul>
   </div>
 </div>